YIJING DAO

 I Ching with Clarity

 A lively site by Hilary Barrett geared towards practical divination in what has become the 'traditional' western approach to the oracle, although it's interesting to see the piecemeal dissemination of some of the more modern ideas coming out of Yijing scholarship also gradually finding an audience.
 (It's fair to say 'the shock of the new' has not fully impacted as yet in the popular arena of Yijing interest – it only does when you begin to realise that the cosy Yi you've been consulting all these years has disappeared, changed beyond recognition, but what most people don't realise is that this is when the Yijing gets truly interesting – the real revolution and therefore the real power of it.)
 The site has a Community section, with message boards you can contribute to, and the Answers blog.
-You can also get paid-for readings by email and a correspondence course.

 The I Ching on the Net